Nike-Inc/wingtips/README.md

 * Spans can have Parent Spans, which is how we build a tree of the request's behavior as it branches across server boundaries.
 The ParentSpanID is set to the parent Span's SpanID.
 * All Spans contain the TraceID of the overall trace they are attached to, whether or not they have Parent Spans.
 * Spans include a SpanName, which is a more human readable indication of what the span was, e.g. `GET_/some/endpoint` for the overall span for a REST request, or `downstream-POST_https://otherservice.com/other/endpoint` for the span performing a downstream call to another service.
-* Spans contain timing info - a start timestamp, end timestamp, and total time spent value.
+* Spans contain timing info - a start timestamp and a duration value.

 See the [Output and Logging section](#output_and_logging) for an example of what a span looks like when it is logged.